SeamlessDistribution/SeamlessDistribution.github.io/merchant/reference/reconciliation.md

 1. At the end of a working shift or shop hour, a cashier presses a button 'Close & Reconcile' on a cashregister.
 The cashregisters application send markTransactionPeriod request to SEQR to mark end of transactions list for this period.
 SEQR returns with a unique reference number, ersReference.
-2. The cashregister application waits for a couple of seconds (around 3 seconds) in order to make sure that all transactions are ready to process for reconciliation report.
+2. The cashregister waits for a couple of seconds (around 3 seconds) in order to make sure that all transactions are ready to process for reconciliation report.
 3. The cashregister application calls executeReport using ersReference from step 1 to fetch reconciliation report representing transaction summary since the previous reconciliation until the end of transaction list for this